rdeioris/LuaMachine/README.md

 Check [LuaBlueprintFunctionLibrary](Docs/LuaBlueprintFunctionLibrary.md) for infos on how to use the FLuaValue api.

+## Shortcut fir specifying field names

+As a shortcut for reaching long paths in tables, you can use the dot as the separator for field names.

+As an example the LuaGetGlobal node, can access the package.path item by simply passing it "package.path" as the field name.

 ## LuaComponent

 ULuaComponent allows to use an Actor as a Lua userdata.